-Trine honors faculty with awards
+Trine honors faculty

 ANGOLA, Ind. – Trine University recently honored several faculty members and two staff members for outstanding service.